yzhang1999/Editable-Label-Generation/README.md

 ## Files Description
 - API.ipynb: This file includes code for prompt engineering and experiments with the Anthropic API and OpenAI API to generate ZPL code.
+- pytesseract.ipynb: This file demonstrates (with graphic example) how the PyTesseract works, along with image preprocessing (by opencv).
+- core_pytesseract.ipynb: This file processes each image over the test folder, providing text recognition by PyTesseract.
+- compare.ipynb: This file compares the text recogniztion output with the ground truth, providing groundtruth-base metrics: character accuracy and word accuracy.
+- TrOCR.ipynb: This file showcases how the TrOCR works.
+- EASTOCR.ipynb: This files demonstrates the EAST + TrOCR pipeline.
+This approach can be further fine-tuned by feeding specific data along with ground truth.

 ## Process Workflow
 ![Editable_Label_Workflow](https://github.com/user-attachments/assets/7136da11-c04b-44af-914d-51e3aae075a6)